A Tour Operator’s Guide to Mobile BookingsAugust 2, 2018, Kyla Steeves

 There are lots of website themes available online to choose from, but it takes time sifting through them to find the perfect fit — even with filters in place.
 Some are designed for travel bloggers, while others are better for fashion e-commerce.
 Not all options are going to work well with the goals of your tour business.
 But there is one that will!

-How does Site Builder help get mobile bookings?
+How does Site Builder give you a mobile booking website?

 Finger-friendly buttons: Mobile users don’t have a keyboard and mouse.
 Scrolling and clicking are done with the tip of their finger.
 Site Builder’s call-to-action buttons are big enough to tap on — which makes it easy for mobile users to move on to the next step.